earthai-tech/pycsamt/paper.md

 ---
-title: "The pyCSAMT software package for enhancing the groundwater exploration technique using controlled source audio-frequency magnetotelluric data"
+title: "The pyCSAMT software package for enhancing the groundwater exploration technique using the CSAMT data"
 tags:
 	- Python
 	- pyCSAMT